kynex7510/3dbrew/content/BOSSU:GetTaskIdList.md

 # Response

-{{% ipc/request %}}
+{{% ipc/request header="0x000E0040" %}}
 {{% ipc/result %}}
 {{% / %}}

 # Description

-This seems to initialize the data for PropertyIDs 0x35 and 0x36 which can then be loaded with [BOSSU:ReceiveProperty](BOSSU:ReceiveProperty "wikilink").
+Loads the list of task IDs into the local session so that it can be retrieved with PropertyIDs 0x35 and 0x36 on [BOSSU:ReceiveProperty](BOSSU:ReceiveProperty "wikilink").